bbqkees/ems-esp-domoticz-plugin/README.md

 <br>
 There have been a lot of additions in the EMS-ESP firmware lately particularly regarding support for multiple heating circuits.<br>
 If you are already on 1.9.2 or later, hc1 will now work.</b><br>
-In the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev) a test verion is available with support for all 4 heating circuits hc1 to hc4.<br>
+In the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev) a test verion is available with support for all 4 heating circuits hc1 to hc4.<br><br>
+If you have a Gateway with old Telnet-only firmware or you are otherwise unable to upgrade the firmware of the Gateway, I can send you a new Wemos with soldered headers loaded with the latest firmware with web interface, so you can do future firmware updates yourself.
+This is a drop-in replacement.
+Send me an email for more information if you need this.<br><br>

 # Installation and configuration